Mom On A Mission

 Whenever we have hardships in life, we call upon Almighty God, and sometimes, we realize we can be of service, that helps to bring us through the hardships.
 Here is a story of an amazing lady, who has replaced worry, with what she calls answered prayer.
 Why is it, when people think of missionary work, the first thing that comes to mind, is you have to have a lot of money and be able to travel, to help others.
 Sometimes God seems to, direct us right into our own backyards.

 I heard about this family from my nurse yesterday, she was inspired, and so was I, about a family locally helping in the Chicagoland area.
 Let's face it, we all are having a bad year, who could of predicted this pandemic, that has crippled us all in the world.
-My nurse and new friend Maria told me about a Mom named Anna (nick name for Daranee) with her child Leya cheering her mother on, a lady with a mission from God and daughter helping her Mom to feed the community and be of service to those in need.
+My nurse and new friend Maria told me about Anna, a child cheering on her mother with a mission, by helping her Mom feed and be of service to those in need in her community.

 She started out by calling an organization called Lakeview Pantry early in November Lakeview Pantry | Food for Today, Hope for Tomorrow and collecting donations from co-workers, neighbors, family, and friends.
 Her own little personal group continued by helping her along her way, pitching in support, as she travelled along this new mission of hers.
 Additionally she thought of more, having children of her own, started concentrating on ways in which to help kids in need, when her research lead her to Cradles to Crayons, and since then has stepped up to hosting her own collection drive.